hamzachoudhry9/reddit-postgres-analytics/README.md

 ## Overview

 The dataset contains four core entities: authors, subreddits, submissions, and comments.
-This repository defines the database schema, loads the data, and computes summary tables such as:
+This repository defines the database schema and the analytical queries that compute summary tables such as:

 - Comment activity per user
 - Subreddit counts by type